Hollywood, La-La-Land founded in the heart of City of Angels…

 In 1887, a prime investor Harvey H. Wilcox, officially named the town ‘Hollywood’ when he recorded it on the land’s deed.
 On 1st February 1887, a grid map of the new town was submitted to the Los Angeles County recorder’s office.
 It was the First Official Document with the name Hollywood on it.

 By early 20th century, Hollywood had a population of 500 with a post office, a newspaper, a hotel and two markets.
-The first street of Hollywood was named as Prospect Avenue.
+The first street was named as Prospect Avenue.
 In 1902, the first portion of renowned Hollywood Hotel was built.
 In 1903, Hollywood was registered as a municipality.

 But in 1910, the new city merged with Los Angeles to secure water supply and gain access to L.A sewer system.
 Prospect Avenue was now called as Hollywood Boulevard.